-The above mentioned 6 points are essential steps that a website owner must take to rank itself high in search engine result pages.
+The above mentioned 6 points are essential steps that a website owner must take to rank high in search engine result pages.
 It must be noted that each technique is an ocean in itself.
 However, with practice and experience, you can master each one of it and secure a top ranking in the SERP.

-All the best of your SEO efforts.
+All the best in your SEO efforts.

 Author: Billy Lucas is a passionate blogger sharing business tips on behalf of EngageBay.
 He writes primarily on SEO, social media, CRM, marketing automation and covers the entire gamut of marketing.